 This Mess of Troubled Times Karl Schlögel Professor of Eastern European History at the Viadrina University, Frankfurt/Oder.

-An Interview with Novelist Kaitlyn Greenidge Claire Potter Contributing Editor at Public Seminar, and Emeritus Professor of History at the New School for Social Research
+An Interview with Novelist Kaitlyn Greenidge Claire Potter Professor Emeritus of History at The New School

-Putting Yourself On the Line: Talking Social Justice With Douglas White and Cidra Sebastien Claire Potter Contributing Editor at Public Seminar, and Emeritus Professor of History at the New School for Social Research
+Putting Yourself On the Line: Talking Social Justice With Douglas White and Cidra Sebastien Claire Potter Professor Emeritus of History at The New School

 Translation Can Be a Peculiar Drug Val Vinokur Associate Professor of Literary Studies and Program Director of Jewish Culture at The New School